$5 million to go toward career, family support services for people in recovery

 Any organization able to provide those services, and that can partner with an employer, is encouraged to apply for money by February 21.

-There are also two million dollars going to groups that help families of people in recovery, in ways like coaching, mentoring and programming.
+There are also $2 million going to groups that help families of people in recovery, in ways like coaching, mentoring and programming.

 “Addiction is a family disease and it impacts the family as much as the person with the substance abuse disorder,” Smith said.